chaldea-center/chaldea-docs/docs/guide/import_https/README.md

 ## Introduction

 > FGO JP/NA/KR app has cert-pinning, which will reject custom cert.
-> So we must use modified apk, BFGO has stopped sniffing support because of some people use it to cheat.
+> So we must use modified apk, but there is no public apk mod support.
 > Use Login via Account File if needed.
 >
+> If you can modify apk to remove cert pinning by yourself, surely these methods are also useful for these regions.
+>
-> For CN/TW, Android/iOS are both supported yet.
+> For CN/TW, Android/iOS official fgo apps are both supported yet.

 Capture the network traffic when FGO client login to terminal which contains the data of all servants(ascension/palingenesis/bond/active skill/append skill/costume/coins), materials and CEs.
 Then easily import it to Chaldea app, no need to manually input servant data anymore.